MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    ![Screenshot showing the Linux Console menu item.](media/consolemenu.png)

-      This console will display any console output from the target computer and take input and send it to the target computer.
+      This console displays console output from the target computer and takes input and sends it to the target computer.

    ![Screenshot showing the Linux Console window.](media/consolewindow.png)